 ('name', 'John')

 At every iteration of the for loop we get back a tuple that contains a key and its value.
-This is definitely something we can assign to the two variables we were using before.
+This tuple can be assigned to the two variables we were using before.

 users = {